 And the threat doesn’t end when the fire is put out.

-Wildfire smoke and indoor air quality:
+Wildfire smoke and its impact on indoor air quality and your health

 - Natural ventilation – through open windows and doors